 When you’re creating posts and pages, you can divide your content into sections using Heading 2.
 You can then divide those sections into subsections using Heading 3, which can be divided using Heading 4, and so on.

 As a bonus tip, including keywords in your headings—in a natural way, not a spammy way—can give you a boost because that’s one more indicator that your page is indeed relevant to that particular keyword.

 WordPress displays the content of your posts in quite a few different locations, and this can be problematic from an SEO perspective.
 If you have identical content appearing on more than one page, how does Google know which one to show in the search results?

-Between the single post page, the homepage or blog page, date archives, category archives, tag archives, and author archives, there are potentially six different pages displaying the exact same content—and therefore competing with each other in the search results.
+Between the single post page, the homepage or blog page, date archives, category archivesA category archive is a page on a WordPress website that displays a list of posts belonging to a particular ca...
+More, tag archivesA tag archive is a a page on a WordPress website that displays a list of posts associated with a particular t...
+More, and author archives, there are potentially six different pages displaying the exact same content—and therefore competing with each other in the search results.

 Now Google is pretty smart, and it’ll usually be able to recognize which page is the original and rank it accordingly.
 But there are no guarantees, so I recommend taking some steps to mitigate the duplicate content problem on your site.

 We can do this pretty easily with the Yoast SEO plugin.
 Just click over to the Search Appearance section under the SEO menu in WordPress, then select the Archives tab at the top.